mirumee/ariadne-website/docs/api-reference.md

 sidebar_label: ariadne
 ---

-Following items are importable directly from `ariadne` package:
+The following items are importable directly from the `ariadne` package:

 ## `EnumType`